ShieldedDemon19/TWOlang/README.md

 `>>>!,<<!>>!,<<!>>!,<<!>>!,<<!<!`

-This program takes four characters that you input, then shifts it one character to the left in the system alphabet.
+This program takes four characters that you input, then shifts it one character to the left in the TWO alphabet.
 So, if you were to type "funk", you would be greeted with this beautiful work of literature:

 `etmj`